highfestiva/climate_check/README.md

 ![climate-unchange](https://raw.githubusercontent.com/highfestiva/climate_check/master/readme-img/climate-unchange.png)

-Are you stumped too?
 If you find any bugs, let me know or add a pull request.
 Spread the word.

 ## Licence